 Promoting understanding among executives is also important.
-CX practitioners should take the time to explain the nuances of CX programs and practices to supportive executives to clarify the role each team plays in the CX ecosystem.
+CX practitioners should take the time to explain the nuances of your CX initiative and relevant practices to supportive executives to clarify the role each team plays in the CX ecosystem.

-3. Show Executives Quantifiable Results from CX Initiatives
+3. Show Executives Quantifiable Results from Your CX Initiative

 Some executives inherently embrace the importance of fostering customer happiness.
 Others need data to sway their opinions and win their support for CX.

-Many companies—both CX leaders and laggards—find it difficult to tie the impact of CX initiatives to business performance:
+Many companies—both CX leaders and laggards—find it difficult to tie the impact of your CX initiative to business performance: